Arifcy7/Genesis/README.md

 ## 🌟 The World's Most Advanced Agentic AI for Truth Verification

-**Veritas** is not just another fact-checker—it's a revolutionary Multi-Agent Truth Operating System that deploys autonomous AI agents to combat misinformation at scale.
+**Veritas** is not just another fact-checker—it's a revolutionary Multi-Agent Truth Verification System that deploys autonomous AI agents to combat misinformation at scale.
 Built for the MumbaiHacks 2025 Misinformation track, Veritas transforms how professionals verify information in real-time crises.

 > **"In a world drowning in information, Veritas is the lighthouse that cuts through the fog of misinformation."**